 Many of you will already have had the pleasure of dealing with Kayleigh on the phone by now but (now that she’s passed her probation with flying colours!) we’d like to officially welcome her to ID Card Centre!

-Kayleigh joined us three months ago to fill a new role of Office Administrator which as well as being heavily customer service focussed, involves keep the rest of us in check!
+Kayleigh joined us three months ago to fill a new role of Office Administrator which as well as being heavily customer service focussed, involves keeping the rest of us in check!
 On a day to day basis Kayleigh deals with finance queries and assists with quotes and sales and she is now starting to develop new business and manage key accounts.
-On top of all that she also looks ..
+On top of all that she also loo..

 A case study...